gongahkia/personal-wiki/bach1/cultures/week2.md

 * The Other
 * Double displacement
 * The Other of the Other
-* Healing from Trauma of American Imperalism in the Pacific Rim: Acknowledging the trauma caused by Amerian encroachment, absorbing the ideals of the American dream, and not being stuck in it consequences so we can move forward
+* Healing from Trauma of American Imperalism in the Pacific Rim: Acknowledging the trauma caused by Amerian encroachment, absorbing the ideals of the American dream, and not being stuck in it consequences so we can move forward to build our own cultural identity

-> What is the relationship between Publics and Privates when examining the Pacific Rim?
+> **What is the relationship between Publics and Privates when examining the Pacific Rim?**
 > * It seems there are many angles to look at this from.
 >   * Shared anxiety of trying to achieve a Public world when we only have Private words and thoughts --> Failed dream of the Pacific Rim and Liberalism
 >   * Power of words in Public and Private spaces